Narcolepsy Support Organizations

 There are several groups and organizations that can provide information, support, and more to people living with narcolepsy and their loved ones.

-An organization raising awareness about sleep health and sleep conditions, including programming to empower and support people with narcolepsy.
+Project Sleep is an organization raising awareness about sleep health and sleep conditions, including programming to empower and support people with narcolepsy.

-A 501(c)(3) not-for-profit organization that seeks to raise narcolepsy awareness, bringing direction to the search for a cure while providing a strong community of support to patients and caregivers.
+Wake Up Narcolepsy is a 501(c)(3) not-for-profit organization that seeks to raise narcolepsy awareness, bringing direction to the search for a cure while providing a strong community of support to patients and caregivers.

 Indications and usage & Important Safety Information